progwolff/performer/README.md

 ![Add](./.images/add.png "Add song")

-Right click on the song's entry in the setlist.
+Right click the song's entry in the setlist.
 Choose "Play now".
 If you assigned a Carla patch to this song, a new instance of Carla will be created, loading the patch file.
 It's ports will be connected to the same ports Performer is connected to, allowing you to play this song.

 Add some more songs to your setlist.